msaroff/bbCodeWebEx/README.md

 * Post traumatic stress disorder
 * Hairy palms
 * Cancer
-* Intestional distress.
+* Intestinal distress.

-Seriously, this is Vogon code Javascript, and I keep expecting a bodily organ to leap up and throttle my brain.
+Seriously, this is Vogon code JavaScript, and I keep expecting a bodily organ to leap up and throttle my brain.